Empyreus/spring-petclinic/readme.md

-# RJ's Spring PetClinic Sample Application Test
+# RJ's Spring PetClinic Sample Application

 ## Understanding the Spring Petclinic application with a few diagrams